-Title: Behavior Analysis of Female Football Club Supporters in Indonesia
+Title: Analysis of the Behavior of Female Football Club Supporters in Indonesia

 Author: Yoseph Benny Kusuma